Top 5 Cheapest Cars (New) in Singapore 2019: Price Guide & Monthly Maintenance Costs

 That might sound expensive to people who are not familiar with Singapore’s COE system, but for those of us who are, a vehicle that costs almost half of the standard $100,000 price tag is something to be celebrated.

-Next up on the list is the Mitsubishi Attrage CVT Elegance (A), which costs $57,999 as listed by Cycle & Carriage Automotive.
+Next up on the list is the Mitsubishi Attrage CVT Modern (A), which costs $60,999 as listed by Cycle & Carriage Automotive.

-With a car like the Perodua Bezza, Mitsubishi Attrage or Hyundai Accent, you should not skimp on car insurance.
+With a car like the Perodua Bezza, Perodua Myvi or Mitsubishi Space Star, you should not skimp on car insurance.
 The cost of insurance will depend on various factors such as your age and driving experience, but you can expect to pay at least a four figure sum if you have 0% NCD.
 An average sum would be around $1,500 a year.

-Assuming you buy a brand new Perodua Axis, your road tax liabilities for a year would be $510.
+Assuming you buy a brand new Perodua Bezza 1.3, your road tax liabilities would be $568 per year.

 Parking and ERP

 How much you pay for parking will depend on where you live and work (if you intend to drive to work).
 HDB season parking for residents is $80 a month for non-sheltered car parks and $110 for sheltered car parks.
 To park in the CBD, be prepared to pay well over $300 a month.
-For ERP charges, that will largely depend on whether you drive to work.
+For ERP charges, that will largely depend on whether you drive to work and which highways and roads you use.

 Servicing and maintenance